-Part 2 limits the ambient air concentration of hydrogen sulfide (H2S) emissions from any facility to 0.2 ppmv (24-hour average) at standard conditions which is equivalent to 283 μ g/m3.
-Fuelburning equipment fired with commercial natural gas will not have the potential to exceed the H2S ambient air concentration limit.

-Part 5 limits sulfur dioxide emissions from new fuel-burning equipment (constructed after July 1, 1972).
-Myall utilizes both natural gas and diesel in their fuel-burning equipment.
+Part 2 limits the ambient air concentration of hydrogen sulfide (H_2S) emissions from any facility to 0.2 ppmv (24-hour average) at standard conditions which is equivalent to 283 $\mu g/m^3$.
+The fugitive equipment leaks at this facility are expected to produce insignificant amounts of H_2S emissions that would not have the potential to exceed the H_2S ambient air concentration limit.
+Part 5 limits sulfur dioxide emissions from new fuel-burning equipment (constructed after July 1, 1972.
+There are no fuel-burning equipment on-site.